LanceMcCarthy/GoldenClouds/index.md

 ![keys](https://dvlup.com//wp-content/uploads/2022/05/FobAndKeyInstructions.png)

 * The key works on all door locks
-* The locks have internal deadbolts, you may need to turn the key 3 times to unlock and a final turn to unlatch.
+* The locks have internal deadbolts, you may need to turn the key 3 times to unlatch.
-* We recommend entering through the kitchen door, it is the **2nd** door, the one with the screen door.
+* We recommend entering through the kitchen door.
+It is the **2nd** door, the one with the screen.

-> Tip:

 ## Check-out

-Checking out is stright-forward:
+Checking out is straightforward:

+1. You can leave all the soiled laundry on the bed you used.
-* Close all the doors and any windows you've opened
+2. Close all the doors and any windows you've opened.
-* Turn off any lights or fans that you turned on
+3. Turn off any lights or fans that you turned on.
-* Put the keys back into the lockbox, close the lid until the lock latches, and spin the number wheel to scramble it.
+4. Close the electronic gate and put the keys back into the lockbox (close the lid until the lock latches, then spin the number wheel to scramble it).

 Thank you!